DonaldReddy/Roxonn-Platform/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-(Placeholder: Add a CODE_OF_CONDUCT.md file).
+See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ## Questions?